splunk/public-o11y-docs/data-visualization/charts/export-and-share-charts.rst

 .. _share-copy-directly-from-infra-monitoring:

-Share a copy directly from Infrastructure Monitoring
+Share a copy directly from Splunk Observability Cloud
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 You can send a copy of the chart to an email address or to any available third-party services (See :ref:`admin-notifs-index`.).